 \section{Free-streaming}

-It is convenient to start neglecting the collisional term in the Boltzmann equation and considering thus the phase of photon \textbf{free-streaming} .
+It is convenient to start neglecting the collisional term in the Boltzmann equation and thus consider the phase of \textbf{free-streaming} .
 The following discussion is similar to the one in Sec.~\ref{Sec:masslessnuBoltzeq}.
-Consider Eq.~\eqref{pertBoltzeqgeneralscalarpert} for photons and with no collisional term.
+Consider Eq.~\eqref{pertBoltzeqgeneralscalarpertFT} with no collisional term.
 Using the definition of $\Theta$ in Eq.~\eqref{Thetadefinition}, we can write for scalar perturbations:

-As we know from Boltzmann equation, the differential operator on the left hand side is a convective derivative, i.e. a derivative along the photon path:
+As we know from the Boltzmann equation, the differential operator on the left hand side is a convective derivative, i.e., a derivative along the photon path:

-whose inversion is the basis of the \textbf{line-of-sight integration} approach to CMB anisotropies \cite{Seljak:1996is}, which is an alternative to attacking the hierarchy of coupled Boltzmann equations (which still must be attacked but can be truncated at much lower $\ell$'s) as it was done e.g. in \cite{Ma:1995ey}.
+whose inversion is the basis of the \textbf{line-of-sight integration} approach to CMB anisotropies \cite{Seljak:1996is}, which is an alternative to attacking the hierarchy of coupled Boltzmann equations (which still must be attacked but can be truncated at much lower $\ell$'s) as it was done in \cite{Ma:1995ey}.
 We shall see this technique in some detail in Sec.~\ref{Sec:lineofsightintegration}.

-For time-independent potentials, as they are in the matter-dominated epoch, the collisionless Boltzmann equation for photons tells us that $\Theta + \Psi$ is constant along the photons paths, i.e. along our past light-cone, since recombination.
+For time-independent potentials, as they are in the matter-dominated epoch, the collisionless Boltzmann equation for photons tells us that $\Theta + \Psi$ is constant along the photon paths, i.e., along our past light-cone.

 Recall that the scalar-perturbed metric that we are using is given in Eq.~\eqref{confnewtmetric}: